emilianoyoung/ai/_posts/_archive/2019-12-03-ai-is-moving-too-fast-and-thats-a-good-thing.md

 ---
 category: news
 title: "AI is moving too fast, and that’s a good thing"
-excerpt: "Waymo deployed self-driving taxis to actual paying customers in Arizona.
+excerpt: "2019 was a great year for seeing what AI could do.
+Waymo deployed self-driving taxis to actual paying customers in Arizona.
 Bots from OpenAI and DeepMind beat the top professionals in two major esports games.
-A deep-learning algorithm performed as well as doctors—and sometimes better—at spotting lung ..."
+A deep-learning algorithm performed as well as doctors—and sometimes better—at spotting lung cancer tumors in medical imaging."
 publishedDateTime: 2019-12-03T12:00:00Z
 sourceUrl: https://www.fastcompany.com/90429993/ai-is-moving-too-fast-and-thats-a-good-thing
 type: article